 You’ve treated your lawn to ensure it is healthy and watered it to make it green, but it still looks messy, why is that?
-Even with a green and healthy lawn, the overall look of your yard will come down to the trimming and edging techniques used on your grass.
+Even with a green and healthy lawn care implementation, the overall look of your yard will come down to the trimming and edging techniques used on your grass.
 On top of giving your lawn a uniform look, the way you shape your lawn can also help you keep weeds out or invite them in.
 With these three tricks, you will keep a thick, manicured lawn with zero room for weeds.

 Break Out the Ruler

 Different species of grass plants prefer to be cut at different lengths.
 These recommended lengths cause the least amount of stress on the particular type of turf.
 Knowing your lawn’s preferences will allow you to set your mower at the correct mowing height.

 - Tall Fescue – 2.5 to 3.5 inches.

 - Kentucky Bluegrass – 2 to 3 inches

 - Bermuda Grass – 1 to 2 inches

 Know Your Tools